UTSCCSCC01/finalprojects22-cyclist/doc/sprint0/process.md

 ## Prioritizing User Stories

 Our team will prioritize our user stories together.
 A user story will be broken down by the entire group first.
-Then, it is passed down to the corresponding department, fontend or backend group, and further split into functions with more implementation details.
+Then, it is passed down to the corresponding department, frontend or backend group, and further split into functions with more implementation details.

 ## Meetings